-The ASCO Survey on COVID-19 in Oncology (ASCO Registry) has recently compiled results (Mileham et al, JCO Oncol Pract) on COVID-19 severity and mortality for cancer patients.
+The ASCO Survey on COVID-19 in Oncology (ASCO Registry) has compiled results on COVID-19 severity and mortality for cancer patients.
 Included was a conclusion that 30- and 90-day mortality in cancer patients diagnosed with SARS-CoV-2 infection improved throughout 2020, likely related to improved clinical management.
-This article has been accepted for publication in JCO Oncology Practice.
+This article was published in JCO Oncology Practice.

 COVID-19 Vaccination in Health Care Workers

 With COVID-19 case counts rising amid the spread of the Delta variant, the Association for Clinical Oncology joined more than 50 health care professional societies and organizations that represent millions of workers throughout health and long-term care in calling for all health care employers to require their employees to be vaccinated against COVID-19.

 In the fall of 2020, ASCO’s Clinical Well-Being Task Force conducted four virtual focus groups with U.S. ASCO member oncologists.
 Discussion included personal experiences during the COVID-19 pandemic and the impact of the pandemic on oncologist burnout.
 The results of the study have been published in JCO Oncology Practice.